-Publications: diss. specimen: Corporis radicum sanscriticarum prolusio.
+Publications: Diss. specimen: Corporis radicum sanscriticarum prolusio.
 54 p.
 B. 1826, the whole work: Radices sanscritae illustratas.
 20+378 p.
 B. 1827.

-– edited: Rigvedae specimen.
+– Edited: Rigvedae specimen.
 27 p.
-L. 1830; Rigvêda-Sanhi`tâ, liber primus, Sanskritè et Latinè.
+L. 1830 (7 hymns); Rigvêda-Sanhi`tâ, liber primus, Sanskritè et Latinè.
 L. 1838 (contains the first aṣṭaka).

-– ed. & tr.
+– Edited & tanslr.
 The Algebra of Mohammed ben Musa.
 16+208+123 p.
-1831; with others: Catalogus codd. mss. orientalium qui in Museo Britannico asservantur.
+L. 1831; with others: Catalogus codd. mss. orientalium qui in Museo Britannico asservantur.
 1. Codd.
 Syriacos et carshunicos complectens.
-1838 (not mentioned on the title page); a few lesser writings not related with India.
+1838 (his name not mentioned on the title page); a few lesser writings not related with India.

-Sources: Windisch; J. Klatt, A.D.B.
+Sources: J. Klatt, A.D.B.
 29, 1889, 192-195; S.L[ane]-P[oole], D.N.B.
 49, 1897, 247, *rev. by J.B.
 Katz, Oxford D.N.B.
 47, 2004, 773; G. Peiger, N.D.B.
-22, 2005, 50f.; bust in Rau 13, also in Indology in G.D.R.
-1978; Wikipedia with drawing (more details in German).
+22, 2005, 50f.; Windisch; Wikipedia with drawing (more details in German version); bust in Rau 13, also in Indology in G.D.R.
+1978.

 Last Updated on 1 month by Admin